Configuration Reference

 Section titled “Configuration Files”Onetime Secret uses multiple configuration files:

-- Main application configuration using ERB templates.
+.env- Environment variables for common settings.
+Use for simple configuration and Docker deployments without modifying YAML files.
+(Copy from.env.example)etc/config.yaml- Main application configuration using ERB templates.
 Environment variables are integrated here, making it easy to see how each setting is applied.
-(Copy frometc/config.example.yaml
+(Copy frometc/defaults/config.defaults.yaml)

 Main Configuration